Skip to content

 }

-Now we connect these nodes to create our workflow structure:
+Now we connect these nodes to create our data processing structure - establishing the coordination patterns that enable effective data pipeline orchestration:

 # Add nodes to workflow